benpruitt/tecancavro/README.md

 #tecancavro

-Python package to control Tecan Cavro Syringe pumps.
+Python package to control Tecan Cavro syringe pumps.

 Modules are provided for: